LifeSyncRobotics/openemr/.github/SECURITY.md

-# Reporting Security Vulnerabilities
+### Reporting Security Vulnerabilities

-If you discover a security vulnerability in OpenEMR, there are two options for reporting  the vulnerability to the OpenEMR Security Team.
-  - **Option 1**: [Report the vulnerability at this link](https://github.com/openemr/openemr/security/advisories/new).
-See [Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) for instruction on doing this.
-  - **Option 2**: Report the vulnerability by sending an email to the OpenEMR Security Team email at security@open-emr.org .
-If possible, please encrypt your email via PGP with this [public key](https://www.open-emr.org/files/openemr-security-pgp-key.asc).
+Send an email to brady.g.miller@gmail.com .
+If possible, please encrypt your email via PGP with this [public key](https://keybase.io/bradymiller/pgp_keys.asc?fingerprint=8a93ddec0e320d5eb8a7994827def05b1a8a6d4f).